microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 5.2.md

 Previously TypeScript already kept a stack of type pairs, and iterated through that to determine whether those types are being related.
 When this stack is shallow that's not a problem; but when the stack isn't shallow, that, uh, [is a problem](https://accidentallyquadratic.tumblr.com/).

-In TypeScript 5.3, a simple `Set` helps tracks this information.
+In TypeScript 5.3, a simple `Set` helps track this information.
 This reduced the time spent on a reported test case that used the [drizzle](https://github.com/drizzle-team/drizzle-orm) library by over 33%!

 ```